AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/algorithmic-models/using-look-alike-models-to-extend-sold-out-inventory-from-your-1st-party-data.md

 ---
 title: Using Look-Alike Models to Extend Sold Out Inventory from Your First Party Data
-seo-title: Using Look-Alike Models to Extend Sold Out Inventory from Your 1st Party Data
 description: In this tutorial, we will walk through the steps you should take to set up and use Look-Alike Models, so that you can create new look-alike audiences, and sell them as an extension to your conversion segment.
-seo-description: In this tutorial, we will walk through the steps you should take to set up and use Look-Alike Models, so that you can create new look-alike audiences, and sell them as an extension to your conversion segment.
 feature: algorithmic models
 topics:
 audience: all
 activity: use
 doc-type: feature video
-author: Doug Moore
 team: Technical Marketing
 kt: 1688
 ---